CONNECT-platform/codedoc-docs/docs/md/docs/overview.md

 > <span class="icon-font" style="vertical-align: sub">warning</span> **WARNING**
 >
-> The default configuration for destination files is optimized for publishing to GitHub Pages,
+> The default configuration for destination files is optimized for publishing to GitHub Pages.
-> so modify it when you know what you are doing when you want to deploy to GitHub Pages
+> If you do intend to publish to GitHub Pages, modify them only if you know what you are doing.

 ## Exclusions